 Opioids are important in helping people manage their pain, but the long-term effectiveness of opioid therapy for chronic pain is untested.

 Opioid use is also associated with a number of serious risks, including death from unintentional overdose, suicide, accidents related to sedation, and interactions with other medications.
-VA has developed a clinical practice guideline for opioid therapy for constant pain.
+VA has developed a clinical practice guideline for opioid therapy for chronic pain.
 The guideline outlines practices designed to reduce the risks and increase the effectiveness of opioid therapy.

 Who prescribes opioids?—Most prescriptions for opioid painkillers are made by the broad swath of U.S. general practitioners, not by a limited group of specialists, according to a 2015 study by researchers at the Palo Alto VA Health Care System and Stanford University School of Medicine.